-The topic of gluten removal appears on our website because it is such a huge contributing factor to inflammation, and one that doctors usually miss entirely.
+The topic of gluten removal appears on our blog because it is such a huge contributing factor to inflammation, and one that doctors usually miss entirely.

 Gluten sensitivity: Is it real?
 Non-celiac gluten sensitivity is a contentious topic for many, we know.
 There is widespread mockery of those who are “gluten sensitive” as hypochondriacs, which has led to this issue not being treated with the logical scrutiny it deserves.
 This is especially problematic considering the deep implications of gluten and the cascade of potential damage to the bodily systems of those who are sensitive to it.

 This article is going to lay out what we know from the sound emerging research on the topic, thereby allowing you to make an informed decision for yourself as to whether gluten could be a contributor to your symptoms and, more specifically, your level of inflammation.

 A Quick Rundown on Celiac Disease versus Gluten Sensitivity